 - You observed either your father, mother or another primary caregiver displaying extreme rage and anger on a consistent or frequent basis

 - You were raised to believe that you are superior, privileged or entitled because of your gender, ethnic origin or socioeconomic status.

-- If you have the symptoms of Intermittent Explosive Disorder, your anger has taken control of you, and you do not have anger control.
+- If you have the symptoms of IED, your anger has taken control of you, and you do not have anger control.

 - You definitely need anger management counseling or an anger management program to deal with your extreme rage and anger issues

-- When Intermittent Explosive Disorder keeps happening over and over, this may be an indication of rage or anger addiction.
+- When IED keeps happening over and over, this may be an indication of rage or anger addiction.
 Rage and anger addiction can lead to bullying behavior and be devastating to your relationships, and to your life in general.

 Let's take a look at what Wikipedia says about Intermittent Explosive Disorder:

 "Intermittent Explosive Disorder (IED) is a behavioral disorder characterized by extreme expressions of anger, often to the point of uncontrollable rage, that are disproportionate to the situation at hand."

 Quoted from this article in Wikipedia.